In March 2011 I defended my PhD thesis entitled

 Year = {2011}}

 Abstract: Spreadsheets are widely used and studies show that most of the existing ones contain non-trivial errors.
 To improve end-users productivity, recent research proposes the use of a model-driven engineering approach to spreadsheets.
 In this paper we conduct the first empirical study to assess the effectiveness and efficiency of this approach.
 A set of spreadsheet end users worked with two different model-based spreadsheets.
-We present and analyze here the results achieved.
+We present and analyze here the resolts achieved.

 @inproceedings{isedu11,